bogglem/MineSequencing/README.txt

 pandas (comes with stable baselines) numpy (comes with tensorflow)

-this MineSequencing module can be found at;
+the MineSequencing module can be found at;
 https://github.com/bogglem/MineSequencing.git